YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/Graph Logic/Contexts.md

 #### Creating and connecting Contexts
 A Context is a type of graph element so to create one, see Adding graph elements.

+### Event

+Event Contexts only display their name, which is a string.
+To trigger an Event Context and activate a workflow from it, use the Event Context's name in the component API.

 ### Spawn

 Spawn Contexts are standalone systems that have three States: Running, Idle, and Waiting.